yawaramin/stubbex/README.md

 You may be thinking, how to get a stub in the first place, to start editing?
 Simple!
-Let Stubbex record it for you by first hitting a real endpoint.
+Let Stubbex record it for you by first hitting a real (or fake!) endpoint.
 Then add the `.eex` file extension to the stub JSON file and insert whatever markup you need.

 ### Troubleshooting